 Cash and Cash Equivalents-The Company considers all liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
-The Company had no restricted cash at September 30, 2018 and September 30, 2017.
+Included within Cash and cash equivalents on the Consolidated Balance Sheets is \$1.0 million and \$0 restricted cash at September 30, 2019 and September 30, 2018, respectively.
+Amounts included in restricted cash are primarily held as collateral associated with a letter of credit for the Company's new lease for its corporate headquarters in Pasadena, California.